-Between 2218 and 2220, V4 continues to strengthen as it moves northward (see Fig. 9).
+Between 2218 and 2220 UTC, V4 continues to strengthen as it moves northward (see Fig. 9).
 During this time period, V4 is located on the southern edge of a low-level updraft maximum along the RFGF (Fig. 18a).
-Around 2220, V4 becomes better collocated with the low-level updraft and reaches tornadic strength (Fig. 18b).
-An area of strong westerly flow develops to the south and west of tornado 2 with large frictionally generated northward-pointing vorticity (Fig. 18a,b).
-This vorticity begins crosswise, but becomes streamwise as the flow accelerates radially inward toward tornado 2 (Fig. 18c).
+Around 2220 UTC, V4 becomes better collocated with the low-level updraft and reaches tornadic strength (Fig. 18b).
+An area of strong westerly flow develops to the south and west of tornado 2 with large frictionally generated northward-pointing vorticity (Figs. 18a,b).
+This vorticity begins crosswise but becomes streamwise as the flow accelerates radially inward toward tornado 2 (Fig. 18c).
 This streamwise vorticity is then tilted and stretched, aiding in the intensification of the developing tornado.
 This is somewhat similar to the role played by the internal RFD surge that was associated with the generation of tornado 1.
-However, unlike the earlier internal RFD surge, the internal surge of westerly momentum associated with tornado 2 cannot be traced far upstream and, instead, appears to develop in-situ as the flow accelerates in response to the development of tornado 2 and associated low-level updraft.
+However, unlike the earlier internal RFD surge, the internal surge of westerly momentum associated with tornado 2 cannot be traced far upstream and, instead, appears to develop in situ as the flow accelerates in response to the development of tornado 2 and associated low-level updraft.

-c.
+d.
 Free-slip simulation

-In attempt to verify the important role surface drag played in the simulation discussed above, the simulation was re-run with the mechanical drag coefficient set to zero.
-As in the simulation of the 8-9 May 2007 tornadic mesovortex presented in Schenkman et al. (2012), only the innermost grid (in the present case, the 50 m grid-spacing domain) was re-run with drag turned off.
-Boundary and initial conditions from the 100 m simulation at 2200 are still impacted by the surface drag.
-However, given that the tornadoes and low-level structure of the supercell developed largely during the simulation on the 50 m grid-spacing domain [and that extracted soundings from various points in the storm inflow suggest much of the enhanced low-level shear associated with surface drag dissipates in ~ 5 min of model integration (not shown)], it is assumed that the impact of drag from the boundary and initial conditions should be relatively small.
+In attempt to verify the important role surface drag played in the simulation discussed above, the simulation was rerun with the mechanical drag coefficient set to zero.
+As in the simulation of the 8-9 May 2007 tornadic mesovortex presented in Schenkman et al. (2012), only the innermost grid (in the present case, the 50-m gridspacing domain) was rerun with drag turned off.
+Boundary and initial conditions from the 100-m simulation at 2200 UTC are still impacted by the surface drag.
+However, given that the tornadoes and low-level structure of the supercell developed largely during the simulation on the 50-m-grid-spacing domain [and that extracted soundings from various points in the storm inflow suggest much of the enhanced low-level shear associated with surface drag dissipates in about 5 min of model integration (not shown)], it is assumed that the impact of drag from the boundary and initial conditions should be relatively small.

 Comparison of the no-drag and drag simulations reveals considerable differences.
 Not surprisingly, the largest differences in the simulations involve the low-level wind field.
 Specifically, the RFGF structure is substantially different with a less distinct RFGF in the no-drag experiment (Fig. 19a).
-Additionally, though a tornado does develop in the no-drag simulation (hereafter, tornado ND1), it is much shorter-lived than tornado 1 in the drag simulation.
+Additionally, though a tornado does develop in the no-drag simulation (tornado ND1), it is much shorter lived than tornado 1 in the drag simulation.
 Tornado ND1 follows a very different path than tornado 1, initially moving northeast before suddenly turning to the west and then southeast before dissipating (Fig. 20).
 The maximum wind speeds in the no-drag simulation tornado are briefly the same strength those in the drag simulation; however, it appears that these winds may be primarily caused by a strong occlusion downdraft that develops to the northeast of tornado ND1 (not shown).
-This downdraft is also responsible for the southeast by a cold internal outflow surge (not shown).
+This downdraft is also responsible for the westward motion of the tornado ND1.
+Tornado ND1 then weakens while being pushed to the southeast by a cold internal outflow surge (not shown).
 No additional tornadoes form after the dissipation of tornado ND1.